r0nn1ef/apod/README.md

 Full integration with other contributed modules will be added as the individual project have stable releases.

+## Version

+Please checkout and use the 8.x-1.x branch as Master will remain empty.

 ## Usage

 Once enabled, you will be able to use the following features: